-11. A person is not guilty of an offence under article 4 or 7 to 9 in respect of anything done by the person-
+8. A person is not guilty of an offence under articles 4 to 6 in respect of anything done by the person-

-- (a) outside the Territory, and - (b) under the authority of a licence granted in accordance with any provisions of the law in force in the place where it is done corresponding to the provisions of this Order.
+(a) outside the Territory, and

+(b) under the authority of a licence granted in accordance with any provisions of the law in force in the place where it is done corresponding to the provisions of this Order.

-Requirement to publish list of designated persons and restricted goods
+Requirement to publish list of restricted goods

-12.-(1) The Governor must-
+- 9.-(1) The Governor must-

-- (a) publish a list of designated persons and restricted goods, and - (b) keep the list up to date.
+- (a) publish a list of restricted goods, and

+- (b) keep the list up to date.